taiki-e/parse-changelog/README.md

 ```

 Note: When using this crate as a library, we recommend disabling the default
-feature because the default features enable CLI-related dependencies and the
+features because the default features enable CLI-related dependencies and the
 library part of this crate does not use them.

 *Compiler support: requires rustc 1.45+*

 ## Usage (CLI)

-`parse-changelog` command parses changelog and returns a release note for the specified version.
+`parse-changelog` command parses changelog and returns a release note for the
+specified version.

 ```text
 USAGE: